ushiradineth/koano-api/README.md

 # Go backend for Cron

-- Check [main repo](https://github.com/ushiradineth/cron) for details about the project.
+- Check [frontend repository](https://github.com/ushiradineth/cron) for details about the project.

 ## Running the Project Locally